sonda-red/blog/content/posts/05-intel-homelab-3.md

       - /data/llm/webui:/app/backend/data
 ```

-In kubernetes, I could always mount a host path to a volume and call it a day.
-However this is a dirty, wasteful and unsustainable solution, not at all applicable to workloads at scale.
+In Kubernetes, I could always mount a host path to a volume and call it a day.
+However, this is a dirty, wasteful, and unsustainable solution, not at all applicable to workloads at scale.
 I found [**KitOps**](https://kitops.org/) which packages models as OCI images (ModelKits) and can push/pull them from any OCI registry (Harbor in my case).
-It's not the only thing it does, be sure to explore it in their docs.
+It's not the only thing it does; be sure to explore it in their docs.
 In short, it helps if:
 - You have multiple models / datasets being developed in parallel.
 - Experimentation to production hand-offs are a pain: “but which dataset?”, “which model version?”, “what code was used?"
 - You care about audit/compliance or want tighter security.